lthben/water-future/README.md

 # About

+- This project was done as part of the Software Engineering Immersive course at General Assembly (#SEI 31), Singapore, Aug - Oct 2021.

 - Learn about the future of our water and water sustainability in this interactive quiz.
 Find out fun and amazing facts about water around the world.

 - Test your knowledge to see if you can get all 10 questions correct on the first attempt.
 The questions are designed for learning, so no trick questions!